Foursquare (company): 2015 to present

 In April 2015, Foursquare began offering location-based enterprise products for marketers and advertisers with the launch of Pinpoint.
 The company subsequently released Attribution, a tool for media performance measurement, in February 2016, and the Movement (FKA Pilgrim) software development kit, which allows developers to use Foursquare's core Movement technology to add context into their own apps and services, in March 2017.
 Each of these tools can be used independently, or they can be bundled together.

 On January 14, 2016, co-founder Dennis Crowley stepped down from his position as CEO.
 He moved to an Executive Chairman position while Jeff Glueck, the company's COO, succeeded Crowley as the new CEO.

 In 2017, Foursquare announced its expansion in the Asia-Pacific region with partners like Tencent and Samsung, and a new office in Singapore.
 Over the course of the three-year period from 2015 through 2017, the company's revenue grew by more than 50% each year.
 In early 2018, Foursquare opened a new engineering office in Chicago.

 In May 2019, Foursquare bought Placed from Snap Inc.

 On December 6, 2019, Foursquare's Board of Directors announced the appointment of David Shim as Chief Executive Officer and Member of the Board.

 In April 2020, Foursquare announced a merger with Factual Inc. in an all-stock deal.

 On November 5, 2020 it was announced that David Shim was stepping down as Chief Executive Officer, to be replaced by Gary Little, a member of the company's board.

 On May 20, 2021, Foursquare announced an agreement to acquire Unfolded, a next-generation platform for geospatial data unification, enrichment, visualization, and analytics to help solidify the company's location, geospatial technology, and developer community.
 Unfolded has been renamed to Foursquare Studio.

 In February 2022, Foursquare launched Hex Tiles, a tiling system that maximizes the speed and efficiency of data analytics for businesses looking to perform large-scale geospatial analytics for decision-making purposes.

 In May 2023, the company launched Foursquare Graph, a geospatial knowledge graph designed to improve how businesses derive value from location data through the use of graph technology and the H3 grid system.

 In May 2024, Foursquare laid off 105 employees, approximately 25% of its workforce.

+In September 2026, Foursquare was acquired by Infillion, an advertising agency which said it will "evaluate the future of Foursquare's consumer applications."
+When asked by an avid user of Foursquare's flagship and only well-known app, Swarm, the ad agency's CEO stated, "We don't have anything to announce today on it."